cda-tum/LogicBlocks/README.md

 - `Integer` - Integer arithmetic and comparison, including `+`, `-`, `/`, `*`, `<`, `>`, `<=` and `>=`.
 - `Real` - Real arithmetic and comparison, including `+`, `-`, `/`, `*`, `<`, `>`, `<=` and `>=`.
 - `Bitvector` - Bitvector arithmetic and comparison, including `+`, `-`, `/`, `*`, `<`, `>`, `<=` and `>=`, and using `BV_XOR`, `BV_AND` and `BV_OR` bit wise operations on bitvectors.

-## Reference

-If you use our tool for your research, we will be thankful if you refer to it by citing the appropriate publications.